How do I Acquire a Firewood Cutting Permit for State Trust Lands?

-We provide opportunities for the public to cut firewood in approved areas on state trust lands.
-Suitable downed wood for firewood is located at timber harvest sites.
-Purchasers of trust lands timber sales use more of the branches left after trees are harvested, so opportunities for personal firewood cutting are limited.
+We provide limited opportunities for the public to cut firewood in approved areas on state trust lands when suitable downed wood is left at timber harvest sites.
+Purchasers of trust lands timber sales are using more and more of the branches left after trees are harvested, so please understand that there are fewer opportunities for personal firewood collection.

-- Olympic and Northwest Regions display cutting areas and permits below on this page.
+- DNR Northwest, Olympic, Southeast, and South Puget Sound regions display cutting areas and permits below on this page.

 - For wood cutting opportunities in other regions, see instructions below, or contact the appropriate region office for instructions.

 - Each DNR region provides specific information and serves as your point of contact.

 - See contact information below map to get firewood cutting permit.

 - Foresters mark the area appropriate for cutting and collecting your firewood.
 Please follow instructions and stay in the specified area.

 - Verify if Industrial Fire Precaution Levels need to be observed.

 NOTE - Access may not be available due to snow or storm damage; watch for road closure signs.